SpudGunMan/meshing-around/README.md

 - Other functions
   - `whereami` returns the address of location of sender if known
   - `tide` returns the local tides, NOAA data source
-  - `wx` and `wxc` returns local weather forecast, (wxc is metric value), NOAA or Open Meteo for weather forcasting.
+  - `wx` and `wxc` returns local weather forecast, (wxc is metric value), NOAA or Open Meteo for weather forecasting.
   - `wxa` and `wxalert` return NOAA alerts.
 Short title or expanded details
   - `joke` tells a joke
   - `messages` Replay the last messages heard, like Store and Forward